marcpt98/Plataformer-2D/README.md

 -Every 1000 points you gain an extra life (if you get 1000 points (an extra life) and die, you have to get to 2000 points for another extra life)

+## Console
+Due to the lack of time and knowledge, we haven't been able to create a normal and fully functional console.
+You can only introduce letters that match with the letter of a command (you can't write "w" because any command has an "w" in his name).
+Also, the position of the letter matters (you can't write "t" as the first letter because although list has this letter, it doesn't correspont with the order).
+You can write and delete the letters all that you want.
+If you write a wrong command, the console will do nothing and you'll have to delete it to introduce a new one.
+### Commands
+-GOD: player godmode (if you type god and the player is in godmode, it'll exit of godmode)
+-MAP1: charge level 1
+-MAP2: charge level 2
+-FPS1: change to 30FPS
+-FPS2: change to 60FPS
+-LIST: show all commands
+-EXIT: exit game

 ## License
 //MIT License